alexandruantochi/ESPGossip/README.md

 Sets the configuration for gossip.
 The available options are:

-`seedList` : the list of seeds gossip will start with; this will be updated as new nodes are discovered
+`seedList` : the list of seeds gossip will start with; this will be updated as new nodes are discovered.
+Note that it's enough for all nodes to start with the same IP in the seedList, as once they have one seed in common, the data will propagate

 `roundInterval`: interval in milliseconds at which gossip will pick a random node from the seed list and send a `SYN` request

-`comPort` : port for the listening socket
+`comPort` : port for the listening UDP socket

 `debug` : flag that will provide debugging messages